macmade/WOOPS/README.md

 =========================

 WOOPS was a PHP 5.3 framework project, targeting complex object-oriented PHP applications.
+The project was started around 2009.
-This project is no longer developed, nor maintained.
+It is no longer developed, nor maintained.

 Features
 --------